-8.5.1 Testing E-mail Notifications
+8.4.1 Testing Email Notifications

-It is important to test the settings for e-mail notifications to make sure that they do work, and that the specified addresses receive the mail sent by the system.
-This verification is done with the checkbox at the bottom of the page, labeled "Send a test e-mail to the addresses listed above".
+It is important to test the settings for email notifications to make sure that they do work, and that the specified addresses receive the mail sent by the system.
+This verification is done with the Send a test email to the addresses listed above checkbox.

-Checking this option and then submitting the page with OK will send test e-mail to all recipients specified.
-A test e-mail will be generated by each of the LISTSERV Maestro components so that each of the addresses will receive three different test messages, one from each component.
+Checking this option, and then submitting the page by clicking [OK], will send a test email to all recipients specified.
+A test email will be generated by each of the LISTSERV Maestro components so that each of the addresses will receive three different test messages, one from each component.

-As the next step, verify that all specified addresses received three test-notification e-mail messages.
+As the next step, verify that all specified addresses received three test-notification email messages.
 If this is not the case, then the notification sending needs some troubleshooting.
-Follow these steps to troubleshoot the e-mail notification settings:
+Follow these steps to troubleshoot the email notification settings:

-• Check the log file(s) of the component(s) that did not send e-mail notification.
+• Check the log file(s) of the component(s) that did not send email notification.
 Verify that the log(s)contains an entry with the following text:

-"Administrative e-mail notifications have been enabled.
-This message is for testing that administrative e-mail notifications have been enabled correctly, there is no problem with the application!"
+"Administrative email notifications have been enabled.
+This message is for testing that administrative email notifications have been enabled correctly, there is no problem with the application!"

-- If this message does not appear, then the checkbox "Send a test e-mail to the addresses listed above" was not actually checked when the page was submitted, or the OK button was not clicked and the screen was exited by the Cancel button or any of the shortcut icons. - If the message above appears in the log file, then check the log file for an error message that appears right after the message quoted above.
-The error message will read: "Error when trying to send notification e-mail about previous log entry: Error description here..."
+- If this message does not appear, then the Send a test email to the addresses listed above checkbox was not actually checked when the page was submitted, or the [OK] button was not clicked and the screen was exited by the [Cancel] button or any of the shortcut icons. - If the message above appears in the log file, then check the log file for an error message that appears right after the message quoted above.
+The error message will read: "Error when trying to send notification email about previous log entry: Error description here..."